a-sit-plus/wallet-issuing-backend/README.md

 On the first call to `/pupilid/issue`, this service answers with HTTP Status 401 and a challenge in the header `WWW-Authenticate: Challenge OBU7Uz4vI2uRmeZtGzm5FbNmVNpwNnwWQ06P15fRpiI=`.

-Alternatively, the client may call `GET /authn/devicebinding/challenge` to receive a valid challenge (again, Base64-encoded) in the response body.
+Alternatively, the client may call `GET /authn/devicebinding/challenge` to receive a valid challenge in the response body.

 Note that clients can call this endpoint without additional authentication when including the `X-Auth-Token` from a (successfully completed) device binding process.